inpsyde/vip-composer-plugin/README.md

 #### Git configuration

+Two commands options are available to configure Git operations:

 - `--git-url` - To set the URL of Git repo to pull from / push to.
 If not provided, the value will be taken from `composer.json` in the `extra.vip-composer.git.url` config.
 If there's also no such config, the Git sync will fail.
 - `--branch` - To set the branch of Git repo to pull from / push to.
 If not provided, the value will be taken from `composer.json` in the `extra.vip-composer.git.branch` config.
 If there's also no such config, the Git sync will fail.